Particular/ServiceControl/docs/testing.md

 ## Transport tests

-Transport tests are currently performed by executing the entire test suite in CI for each supported transport.
+Transport tests are done by executing the transport test suite for each transport.

 ## Acceptance tests

 Run ServiceControl full version and use the HTTP API to validate results.
+LearningTransport is used for all tests.

 ## Multi-instance tests

 Multi-instance tests validate the interaction between different ServiceControl instances.
 ServiceControl instances are run in-memory in the same process.
+LearningTransport is used for all tests.